 Events: Hosting a party, conference or concert?
 If you have an events website, you can win your guests over by sending them automated emails once they’ve purchased a ticket, RSVP’d to an event or been added to a waiting list.

 Forms: Online forms are a known method of generating new leads.
-Whether your form encourages visitors to subscribe to your created blog, or functions as the main feature of your landing page, make the most out of it using marketing automation.
+Whether your form encourages visitors to subscribe to your newly started blog, or functions as the main feature of your landing page, make the most out of it using marketing automation.
 Once a visitor has submitted a form on your site, you can send them an automatic message, welcoming them to your business.

 Member’s area: Have a special area of your site dedicated to members only?
 Treat your most loyal customers as VIPs by sending them automated messages once they’ve signed up for the first time, or each time they log in.
 What’s more, you can set triggers to automatically create a task for yourself or your team members, reminding you to follow up with a phone call, for example.